F.A.Q

 You talk a lot about equitable market practices, what does that mean at this event?

 To us, it means centering the needs of our vendors, volunteers, and attendees first and foremost with a focus on non-exploitative market practices.
-We charge a sliding scale fee between $35 to $135 for our four larger markets.
+We charge a sliding scale fee between $35 to $135 for our four larger markets (April, July, October, and December).
 For our pop-ups, we have a sliding scale fee of $35 - $95.
+All vendor fees now collect tax since we have grown so much and need to file taxes every year.

 We see our vendor fee as an investment back into the event to ensure we are organizing successful markets with accessibility and our core mission in mind.
-And, we do have a hardship policy that if you are a new vendor or cannot make the vendor fee - we will cover your vendor fee with no questions asked.
+And, we do have a hardship policy that if you are a new vendor or cannot make the vendor fee - we will cover your vendor fee with no questions asked if you email us at c@abiggaymarket.
 We do not charge an application fee on top of this vendor fee - once you apply and pay the vendor fee you’re a part of the market.
 We will only turn away vendors if we have maxed out our location’s capacity and if we have to cancel the event - all vendors can transfer their fees to the next market they can attend.

 Finally, being equitable to us also means having a firm commitment to creating an accessible market for ALL.
 We choose our market location with an eye toward the details of mobility, sensory needs, and more.
 We are consistently striving to gain input from our disabled community to make the market a place where they are welcomed, always.
 Equitable market practices benefit us all and exclude no one.